Sunday, April 20, 2008

 The animated movie was an explosive mix: gorgeous ethnic music, amazing graphics, interesting characters and a vivid sci-fi plot.
 Check some of the videos to remember what was Akira:

-I especially like the musical soundtrack of Akira by Geinoh Yamashirogumi, of which:
+I especially like the soundtrack of Akira by Geinoh Yamashirogumi, especially the tracks Kaneda and Dolls Polyphony!

 I heard that the Hollywood movie would be closer to the Japanese manga comic book than the animated version.
 That is to say if you pass over the relocation of the story to New Manhattan, a city rebuilt with Japanese money following a cataclysmic event in a near future....